 In the following section, we will visually examine the most famous electric guitar body shapes and styles.
 We’ll discuss why they are designed the way they are, what subtle differences those shapes may provide in terms of feel, and how certain designs have become closely associated with entire music genres and the legends who played them.

-Classic Body Shapes
+Classic Body Shapes.

 Stratocaster Style – Why It’s Everywhere & Who Plays It